|Barbara La Marr

 During her brief career, she danced with Hollywood's greatest romantic idols, including Rudolph

-front of the cameras, La Marr wrote film scenarios and screenplays, according to newspaper accounts
+of the cameras, La Marr wrote film scenarios and screenplays, according to newspaper accounts of the

-Marr lived with abandon, keeping a container of cocaine on her piano and binging on heroin and
+lived with abandon, keeping a container of cocaine on her piano and binging on heroin and highballs.

-highballs.
-Friends and family members said she became hooked on drugs after being given painkillers
+Friends and family members said she became hooked on drugs after being given painkillers for an injury.

 She may have been the only screenwriter to persuade a dictator to appear in a film: Benito Mussolini